speshori/lect13/README.md

 1. Navigate to https://circleci.com/signup/ and *Sign up with Github*
 2. Authorize CircleCI.
 3. Make sure you're in the right repo in the top right hand corner (this should be your account, not the organization).
-4. Once you've verified that, click "Set Up Project" next to lect13.
+4. Once you've verified that, follow the demo on YouTube!
-5. Confirm that the language is set to Python and click "Add Config".
-6. CircleCI might ask if you want to see the new UI.
-If it does, click "yes" and it should redirect you.
-7. Now it'll bring you to a page that says "Failed".